 It's hard to find a better school than Kansas State University if you want to pursue Animal Science as a major.
 With more than 20,000 undergraduates, this institution is one of the biggest schools in the nation.

 K - State's fair yearly price is pretty irresistible to cost-conscious applicants.
-Teacher education grade specific is the most popular program at Kansas State University.
+The typical scholarship given to freshmen is $4,529 with 68.0% of freshmen obtaining an award.
 A virtual tour may be a good way to explore Kansas State University.